$10-$20

 -bassoonist,

-composer & sound artist, sound
+composer & sound artist,

-installation artist &
+sound installation artist

-music improv scene of downtown NYC and
+dance and music improv scene of

-has immersed herself in experimental
+herself in experimental music ever

-music ever since.
-Leslie has presented
+since.
+Leslie has presented solo

-solo acoustic and electro-acoustic
+acoustic and electro-acoustic

 programs, exhibited sound